sudo-njr/vivae/README.md

 - Express v5.1.0: ~43.45 MB
 - Koa v3.0.0: ~43.71 MB

 Vivae is a better option than either frameworks for high efficient and resource sensitive applications.
+Tracked using Node's `process.memoryUsage()`.

 ## Installation